JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/npc/zuggtmoy-mpmm.md

 ***Attack.*** Zuggtmoy makes one Pseudopod attack.

 ***Exert Will.*** One creature [charmed](/3-Mechanics/CLI/rules/conditions.md#charmed) by Zuggtmoy that she can see must use its reaction, if a available, to move up to its speed as she directs or to make one weapon attack against a target that she designates.

+## Lair actions

+On Initiative count 20 (losing initiative ties), Zuggtmoy can take a lair action to cause one of the following effects; she can't use the same effect two rounds in a row:

+- **Rally Plants.** Up to four plant creatures that are friendly to Zuggtmoy and that Zuggtmoy can see can use their reactions to move up to their speed and make one weapon attack.
+- **Summon Fungi.** Zuggtmoy causes four [gas spores](/3-Mechanics/CLI/bestiary/plant/gas-spore.md) or [violet fungi](/3-Mechanics/CLI/bestiary/plant/violet-fungus.md) to appear in unoccupied spaces that she chooses within the lair.
+They vanish after 1 hour.
+- **Unleash Spores.** Zuggtmoy uses either her Infestation Spores or her Mind Control Spores, centered on a mushroom or other fungus within her lair, instead of on herself.

+## Regional effects

+The region containing Zuggtmoy's lair is warped by his magic, creating one or more of the following effects:

+- **Corrupted Nature.** Within 6 miles of the lair, all Wisdom ([Medicine](/3-Mechanics/CLI/rules/skills.md#Medicine)) and Wisdom ([Survival](/3-Mechanics/CLI/rules/skills.md#Survival)) checks have disadvantage.
+- **Fungal Infestation.** Molds and fungi grow on surfaces within 6 miles of the lair, even where they would normally find no purchase.
+- **Mutating Vegetation.** Vegetation within 1 mile of the lair becomes infested with parasitic fungi, slowly mutating as it is overwhelmed.
+- If Zuggtmoy dies, these effects fade over the course of `1d10` days.

+## Is homebrew

+false
 ```
 ^statblock